My anxiety disorder has been an active part of my life for a long time….about twenty years or so.

 Think about it this way: How many times have you heard somebody say “I can’t stop smoking….its too hard.”

 Well of course they can stop…..they just have to go through the withdrawal and just keep saying “no”, no matter how many times the thought pops into their mind that says that they have GOT to have a cigarette right now.
 The smoker is not going to be able to give cigarettes up if he thinks all day about how much he wants to smoke.
-He has to LEARN TO DISTRACT HIMSELF from those urges to smoke……and then over time those urges lessen.
+He has to LEARN TO DISTRACT HIMSELF from those thoughts about smoking.
+He has to distract himself from the urge to buy a pack of cigarettes.
+And if done consistently, those thoughts and urge will lessen.
 You have to learn to distract yourself from your urge to analyze your guilt.

 You have to say no to the “fix” and sing the ABC song if that is what it takes to stop you from replaying the guilty episode in your mind.
 If you do that often enough…your subconscious will know that guilt is no longer an easy “fix” for you and it will stop bringing you “the files”.